1.01 What is (and isn't) Strategy?

-Strategy, then, is not what you want to do.
+Strategy, then, is not what an organisation wants to accomplish.
 Nor is it all of the actions you will take to realize your goals.
-It is the high-level plan that you devised that explains how you will get from here to there.
+It is, rather, the high-level plan that explains how the organisation will get from here to there.

 The three most common types of errors in strategic planning:

 The institution produces not a strategy, but a declaration of its aspirations.
 The aspirations may be vague (e.g. "To be the leading comprehensive institution in the State”) or relatively specific (e.g. “To increase the percentage of full-fee paying students by 10% by 2020”).

 “Bad strategy ignores the power of choice and focus, trying instead to accommodate a multitude of conflicting demands and interests.
 Like a quarterback whose only advice to his teammates is “let’s win,” bad strategy covers up its failure to guide by embracing the language of broad goals, ambition, vision, and values.
 Each of these elements is, of course, an important part of human life.
 But, by themselves, they are not substitutes for the hard work of strategy.”
 (McKinsey)

 This type of planning has the benefit of providing the institution with a target; something to aim for.
 But it doesn’t provide any direction as to how it will reach this goal.
 How, precisely, will the institution, for example, increase the number of full-fee paying students?
 Well-designed strategy provides the answers which, in turn, generates a list of actions that need to be taken to benefit from the strategy.
 (More on “actions” later.)

 The second error, like the first, confuses aspirations and goals with strategy.
 But it compounds the problem by including multiple aspirations.